2i2c-org/infrastructure/docs/howto/configure/auth-management.md

 ## CILogon

-For communities that require authenticating users against their campus identity providers, [CILogon](https://www.cilogon.org) can be used.
-CILogon authentication is managed through [auth0](https://auth0.com), similar with how the Google and GitHub authentication is setup.
+[CILogon](https://www.cilogon.org) allows us to authenticate users against their campus identity providers.
+It is managed through [auth0](https://auth0.com), similar to Google and GitHub authentication.

 ```{note}
   The `USERNAME_KEY` used for the CILogon login is the email, so the JupyterHub username will be set to the email address associated with the CILogon connection and not the CILogon user_id!